CopyPasteBugs/VFiles/BlenderTools/BCRY Locomotion Example/Readme..txt

-delete old group for armature, if it already assigned then BCRY add animation node make name for new expotred animation the same as action name fix the length of the timeline (end time), (it's important! othervise you got pause(gap) in Character Tool at the end of animation)
+delete old group for armature, if it already assigned then BCRY add animation node make name for new expotred animation the same as action name fix the length of the timeline (end time), (it's important! otherwise you got pause(gap) in Character Tool at the end of animation)

+note: about Locomotion bone I think the Roll of bone is important, so better keep it(axis orientation) as SDKPlayer's root bone.